truthcoin/www.truthcoin.info/_posts/2014-11-28-limits-of-blockchain.md

 Are there really [84 different blockchain-uses](http://ledracapital.com/blog/2014/3/11/bitcoin-series-24-the-mega-master-blockchain-list)?
 Will "[a thousand chains blossom](http://letstalkbitcoin.com/blockchain-2-0-let-a-thousand-chains-blossom/)?
 If [Bitcoin is just the "first DAC"](http://theumlaut.com/2014/01/21/bitcoin-2-0-decentralized-corporations-derivatives-and-information-markets/), then how many DACs will there be?
-Will there be many distinct sidechains, or will they be mostly for staging upgrades?
-How many Ethereum contracts will we see?
+Will there be many distinct [sidechains](http://www.blockstream.com/), or will they be mostly for staging upgrades?
+How many [Ethereum](https://www.ethereum.org/) contracts will we see in use?

 Why would we use blockchains at all?